Planning your Newfoundland Vacation

 • Drive the speed limit or less as the roads are rough, shoulders are narrow, and there’s wildlife everywhere!

-While the food in Newfoundland is changing for the better, in rural areas (read: most of the island), the food is boring and of lower quality than you may be used to.
+While the food in Newfoundland is changing for the better, in rural areas (read: most of the island), the food is boring and of lower quality than you may be used to with a heavy emphasis on deep fried.
 This is due to the remoteness of communities and challenges of food distribution (weather, road conditions, cost of transport etc.).
 So to help manage your expectations, expect lots of deep-fried and frozen items.
 It just is what it is.
 In this section, I’ll give you my tips for eating well when you’re off the beaten path.

 Bring Food With You